Beyond Re-Animator: Reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 55% based on 11 critics, with an average rating of 5.30/10 AllMovie gave the film a mixed review, calling it "almost a remake of the original."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 52% based on 21 critics.
+The consensus summarizes: "Beyond Re-Animator substitutes relentless gore and juvenile shock for genuine tension, offering sporadic visual inventiveness and campy black comedy but largely collapsing into queasy spectacle with little substance."
+AllMovie gave the film a mixed review, calling it "almost a remake of the original."
 Jonathan Holland of Variety writes that the film is "sometimes shocking but rarely scary" and "calculated to appeal only to hardcore gore hounds."
 In a mixed review, Patrick Naugle of DVD Verdict called it "somewhat of a letdown" but "worth at least one viewing".
 Writing for Bloody Disgusting, Brad Miska rates the film 2.5/5 stars and called it "a fun movie, but nothing special."

 In their book Lurker in the Lobby: A Guide to the Cinema of H. P. Lovecraft, Andrew Migliore and John Strysik write: "If your idea of Lovecraftian fun is Combs' acidic one-liners, and digitally enhanced gore effects that weren't available for the other two films, then by all means have a look.
 But if you're comparing this film to the still classic Re-Animator, well...
 This third try is only a shadow of the gonzo wit of the original and not nearly as entertaining."

 Zombiemania: 80 Movies to Die For author Arnold T. Blumberg wrote that "Beyond Re-Animator is better than its immediate predecessor" and that "Combs slips back into the white shirt and black tie, wielding the hypo of green goo like he never put it down, but his performance is nicely tempered by the passage of time, giving us a West that lacks some of his youthful confidence but none of his single-minded desire to pursue 'The Work.'"
 Bruce G. Hallenbeck, in his book Comedy-Horror Films: A Chronological History, 1914-2008, again described Brian Yuzna's direction as "competent but uninspired," but said the film's biggest problem is that most of the cast are Spanish actors whose voices were obviously dubbed over to conceal their accents, resulting in a lack of both tension and comedy.
 He commented that Jeffrey Combs is still outstanding in the role of Herbert West, but his performance is muted due to a complete lack of strong co-stars to play off of.